adimyth/arya_date/README.md

 * RNN Block - Two Bidirectional LSTM layers.
 Splits features into some feature sequences & pass it to recurrent layers
 * Transcription Layer - Conversion of Feature-specific predictions to Label using CTC.
 CTC loss is specially designed to optimize both the *length* of the predicted sequence and the *classes* of the predicted sequence

+In CRNN convolution feature maps are transformed into a sequence of feature vectors.
+It is then fed to LSTM/GRU which produces a probability distribution for each feature vector and each label.
+For example, consider the output of CNN Block is - `(batch_size, 64, 4, 32)` where dimensions are `(batch_size, channels, height, width)`.
+Then we need to permute dimensions to `(batch_size, width, height, channels)` so that channels is the last one.

+> Each feature vector of a feature sequence is generated from left to right on the feature maps by column.
+This means the i-th feature vector is the concatenation of the i-th columns of all the maps.

+It is then reshaped to `(batch_size, 32, 256)` and fed into the GRU layers.
+GRU produces tensor of shape `(batch_size, 32, 256)` which is passed through fully-connected layer and log_softmax function to return tensor of the shape `(batch_size, 32, vocabulary)`. **This tensor for each image in the batch contains probabilities of each label for each input feature.**

 ![CRNN](https://miro.medium.com/max/894/0*nGWtig3Cd0Jma2nX)